 (b) that the personal property be not acquired.

-[Section 86 amended by No. 58 of 1995 s.
+[Section 86 amended: No. 58 of 1995 s.
 96; No. 55 of 2004 s.
 1156(3).]

 87. Order to acquire personal property

 Where, pursuant to an application by a proprietor for an order under this section, the State Administrative Tribunal considers that the strata company for the scheme to which the application relates has unreasonably refused to acquire personal property, the State Administrative Tribunal may order the strata company to acquire the personal property.